 There are Harp Seal stuffed animals, facts and information here in the Jeannie's Cottage Oceanarium.
 These baby Harp Seal stuffed animals are made by several companies.
-They include a Harp Seal Soft Spot made by Ganz, a plush Harp Seal made by Hansa, a Harp Seal stuffed animal from the Stuffed Animal House, a Webkinz Signature Harp Seal and a little Harp Seal Luv Pet made by Russ.
+They include a Harp Seal made by Hansa, a Harp Seal stuffed animal from the Stuffed Animal House, and a little Harp Seal Luv Pet made by Russ.

 The Harp Seal or Saddle-backed Seal, Pagophilus groenlandicus, has received a lot of media attention due to the hunting of the white babies by sealers.
 Thousands of young are born in March off the Grand Banks of Newfoundland.
 Each one weighs about 9 pounds.
 There is usually one in a litter, and twins are rare.
 Their eyes are open at birth.
 Their coat is white and woolly and is replaced in about four weeks with coarse, pale-gray hair when the pups are ready to enter the water.